a25patel/angular-exercises/Unit-1/notes.md

   * ng-repeat
     - iterate over a collection and create a template for each item
     - like forEach
+  * ng-cloak
+  * ng-include = 'html file'
+    - allows you to include another HTML file in your document
   * ng-hide
   * ng-href
   * ng-class